NiCE-MSI/Dimensional-Cophenetic-Integrity-DCI/README.md

 > A standalone GUI application implementing DCI evaluation of dimensionality reduction in addition to a Bayesian optimisation method.
 > Built with Python and PyInstaller.
 No installation required.
 > Data can be found in the Metabolights repository with unique identifier REQ20250618211289
+> This package is explained in detail in [Placeholder] and it is shown here for transparency purposes.
+Please cite this paper if you use this package

 ---
 ## What This Does